Apple of my eye: Use in the Bible

 However, the "apple" usage comes from English idiom, not Biblical Hebrew.
 The original Hebrew for this idiom, in all but Zechariah 2:8, was 'iyshown 'ayin (אישון עין).
 The expression refers to the pupil, and probably simply means "dark part of the eye" (other biblical passages use 'iyshown with the meaning dark or obscure, and having nothing whatsoever to do with the eye).
 There is, however, a popular notion that 'iyshown is a diminutive of "man" ('iysh), so that the expression would literally mean "Little Man of the Eye"; if so, this would be consistent with a range of languages, in which the etymology of the word for pupil has this meaning.

 In Zechariah 2:8, the Hebrew phrase used is bava 'ayin (בבה עין).
 The meaning of bava is disputed.
+Some sources claim "bava" comes from an unused root meaning to hollow out or something hollowed (as in a gate).
+This would lend to the understanding of the pupil of the eye being hollowed as in a gate.
 It may mean "apple"; if so, the phrase used in Zechariah 2:8 literally refers to the "apple of the eye".
 However, Hebrew scholars generally regard this phrase as simply referring to the "eyeball".